+With that addition, December snowfall here has reached a respectable 21.3”, and this December has now pulled out of last place for monthly snowfall by passing December 2006 (where there was just 20.2” for the entire month).
 We’re about halfway to average December snowfall now, so with more potential storms in the pipe, this month has a chance to end up with a respectable total.
 The point forecast suggests four rounds of snow in the near future, a little tonight with the weak upper level disturbance, another one of those Christmas Even into Christmas day, and then potentially larger storms Wednesday/Thursday and Saturday/Sunday.

 Speaking of respectable, I just saw that the Mt.
 Mansfield Stake came in at 42” today, and indeed this past event has pushed the snowpack up to and now beyond average.
 The snowpack plot shows one heck of a catching up spike on it:

 Sky: Light Snow (1-7 mm flakes)

 The upslope snow in the snowpack is still settling, today’s snow basically just allowed it to hold pat in the 6 to 8-inch range.
 The snowfall had tapered off at observations time, but there’s been a resurgence recently so there may be a bit more to record in the morning

 New Snow: 1.5 inches